sports-performance/fitbit-demo/README.md

 https://docs.google.com/document/d/149YtFyO5k26Z9kgkh6el9sO4TRXkhuSMgwgTZ75BOiA/edit?usp=sharing

-**First, download fitbit_data.py, .env, and fitbit_dashboard to the same folder where steps.py is stored.**
+**First, download fitbit_data.py, .env, and fitbit_dashboard to the same folder where you previously stored steps.py.**

 ### Running fitbit_data.py:
 &nbsp;&nbsp;&nbsp;**Step 1:<br>**
-&nbsp;&nbsp;&nbsp;First be sure that the Python virtual environment where your ran steps.py previously is active.
+&nbsp;&nbsp;&nbsp; Open a terminal window, naviagate to the folder where you previously stored steps.py and activate the Python virtual environment.

 &nbsp;&nbsp;&nbsp;**Step 2:<br>**
-&nbsp;&nbsp;&nbsp;Install python-dotenv by running the following command in a terminal window: pip3 install python-dotenv (pip in Windows)
+&nbsp;&nbsp;&nbsp;Install python-dotenv by running the following command in the same terminal window: pip3 install python-dotenv (pip in Windows)

 &nbsp;&nbsp;&nbsp;**Step 3:<br>**
 &nbsp;&nbsp;&nbsp;Modify the file .env to include your access token (between quotes).

 &nbsp;&nbsp;&nbsp;**Step 4:<br>**
-&nbsp;&nbsp;&nbsp;Run the program: python3 fitbit_data.py (python in Windows).
+&nbsp;&nbsp;&nbsp;Run the program by typing the following command in the same terminal window: python3 fitbit_data.py (python in Windows).
 Sample output below.

 ### Running fitbit_dashboard.py:
 &nbsp;&nbsp;&nbsp;**Step 1:<br>**
-&nbsp;&nbsp;&nbsp;First be sure that the Python virtual environment where your ran steps.py previously is active.
+&nbsp;&nbsp;&nbsp;Open a terminal window, naviagate to the folder where you previously stored steps.py and activate the Python virtual environment.

 &nbsp;&nbsp;&nbsp;**Step 2:<br>**
-&nbsp;&nbsp;&nbsp;Install streamlit by typing the following command in a terminal window: pip3 install streamlit (pip in Windows)
+&nbsp;&nbsp;&nbsp;Install streamlit by typing the following command in the same terminal window: pip3 install streamlit (pip in Windows)

 &nbsp;&nbsp;&nbsp;**Step 3:<br>**
-&nbsp;&nbsp;&nbsp;Run the streamlit application by typing the following command in a terminal window: streamlit run fitbit_dashboard.py.
+&nbsp;&nbsp;&nbsp;Run the streamlit application by typing the following command in the same terminal window: streamlit run fitbit_dashboard.py.
 This should spawn a web application in your browser that retrieves your step and heartrate data.
 See screenshots below.
 If prompted to input a value in the terminal window, just hit Enter.
 To terminate the streamlit application, hit Ctrl-C in the terminal window.

 ## Screenshots: